zaidalhuda/final-project-data-analysis/README.md

 It follows a **structured and practical learning approach**, inspired by the **CRISP-DM (Cross Industry Standard Process for Data Mining)** framework - focusing especially on the *Data Understanding* and *Data Preparation* stages.

-> *"Master data analysis through hands-on practice and real-world project applications" – Build your expertise step-by-step with practical notebooks and clear explanations.
+> *"Master data analysis through hands-on practice and real-world project applications" – Build your expertise step-by-step with practical notebooks and clear explanations."*

 **By Dr. Zaid Al-Huda**